Messil/messil.github.io/_posts/2015-06-04-giving-feedback.markdown

 layout: post
 title:  "Giving feedback"
 date:   2015-06-04 21:15:03
-categories: favorites
 favorite: 1
 ---
 As with teaching, giving constructive feedback is an important skill to gain.
 Here’s a few tips to make it easier.
 As a bonus, it’s an acronym.
 We all like acronyms!

 ## Frequent.

 We’ve all heard stories of someone going through a rotation “smoothly” and on the last day they get a super bad evaluation.
 Frequent feedback will allow the student to adjust to your style and improve.

 ## Expected.